wolftype/versor_1.0/doc/Notes.md

 	Pnt ^ Inf <= Dll returns the Dual Plane through the point orthogonal to the Dual Line Pnt ^ Inf is a Flat Point, often used for "potentialities", e.g. a flat point is ready-to-be converted . . .

+DualLines and Lines

+	Dll <= Dll is a (reversed) scalar dot product.
+Zero when Orthogonal.
+Positive when pointing in opposite directions Dll ^ Dll is a Direction Trivector and specfies Relative Chirality.
+Is ZERO when they intersect OR are parellel.
+		Increases in Magnitude as closest point gets farther away (except for parallel lines)

 Rounds